tanmaygupta07/COVID-19-DETECTION-USING-CNN/README.md

 - Integration with electronic health records (EHRs) for better patient management.

 - Ongoing research to expand the model's capabilities to detect new variants of the virus.

+## Conclusion
+In conclusion, we constructed a promising COVID-19 detection model using a Convolutional Neural Network (CNN) with X-ray datasets.
+Our CNN-based approach outperformed alternative machine learning techniques across multiple datasets.
+Despite limited data, the model demonstrated commendable accuracy.
+        Looking forward, we plan to enhance the model's generalization by expanding the dataset, fine-tuning hyperparameters, and exploring advanced techniques.
+We aim to assess its real-world integration into clinical workflows and its impact on medical diagnoses.
+Continuous updates will ensure its adaptability to evolving medical settings and improve COVID-19 detection.